patel-shivam/patel-shivam.github.io/index.md

 I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelor's Thesis Project.

 I spent the last summer at the beautiful [USC](https://www.usc.edu) [Viterbi School of Engineering](https://viterbischool.usc.edu) working with [Prof. Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) on fair ML.
 My research was supported by the [IUSSTF-Viterbi](https://iusstf.org/iusstf-viterbi-program) research grant by the Government of India.

-Previously, I have had the chance of working under [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) at the [Tata Institute of Fundamental Research](https://www.tifr.res.in/).
-Our research was mainly focused around climate modelling using algorithms, and some high level stochastic climatological physics.
-I explored various algorithms that are(/can be) used for climate prediction at various time scales.

 I also worked as an Artificial Intelligence intern in the research labs at [Reliance ltd](https://www.ril.com/).
 I worked in the telecomm wing of the conglomerate on 'Optimizing Electronic Tilt for Reduced Call Latencies in Directional Antennas'.
 <!-- 3. (https://www.jioinstitute.edu.in/research-overview)  -->

 Some relatively non-academic things about me -